underpostnet/engine/src/client/public/cyberia-docs/CYBERIA-CLI.md

 `PROC-1-map-0`) so successive captures never overwrite each other; `--keep-fallback-codes` writes the canonical codes verbatim instead.
-Sprites are the one thing a capture cannot synthesise: when a referenced item id has no `ObjectLayer` document the command aborts and names the ids to import with `cyberia ol <ids> --import`.
+Sprites are the one thing a capture cannot synthesise: when a referenced item id has no `ObjectLayer` document the command aborts and names the ids to import with `cyberia ol <ids> --from-directory --import`.
 Staged fallback default items live only in the serving engine process, so pass `--fallback-url http://localhost:4001` to capture a live world rather than regenerating it.

 ---